CSBiology/TMEA/README.md

 ##### Constraint importance:

- - `plotConstraintImportance` plots the singular values of all constraints (except the baseline state) and the 'importance loss' between them.
+ - `plotConstraintImportance`: given the TMEA result, plots the singular values of all constraints (except the baseline state) and the 'importance loss' between them.

     ```
     SaRes